MichaelCurrin/dev-cheatsheets/cheatsheets/python/packages/install.md

 ---
-description: How to install packages with `pip`
+description: How to install Python packages using `pip`
 ---
-# Python package install
+# Install

 ## Resources